ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ## Installation
 If CUDA and supporting compiler are correctly installed, then it is straightforward to install using `pip install <directory>` or `pip3 install <directory>` depending on your installation.
 You need to specify the location where the CUDA samples are installed as those are required for the compilation.

-Below a few examples for both Linux and Windows; the command must be run in the directory where SPVirieuxFDTD was cloned (i.e. /home/<user>/Github)
+Below a few examples for both Linux and Windows; the command must be run in the directory where SPPVirieuxFDTD was cloned (i.e. /home/<user>/Github)

 Not every backend will be installed depending on your OS.
 For example, both Windows and Linux will install the CPU (OpenMP enabled) and CUDA backends, while MacOS will install the CPU and OpenCL backends.

 ### Linux
 ```
-CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc pip3 install  SPVirieuxFDTD/
+CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc pip3 install  SPPVirieuxFDTD/
 ```
 or
 ```
-CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc pip3 install --user SPVirieuxFDTD/
+CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc pip3 install --user SPPVirieuxFDTD/
 ```
 if you do not have write access to the global Python installation
 ### Windows
 ```
-set "CUDA_SAMPLES_LOCATION=C:\ProgramData\NVIDIA Corporation\CUDA Samples\v11.2\common\inc" && pip install  SPVirieuxFDTD\
+set "CUDA_SAMPLES_LOCATION=C:\ProgramData\NVIDIA Corporation\CUDA Samples\v11.2\common\inc" && pip install  SPPVirieuxFDTD\
 ```

 ### MacOS
 Since CUDA is not supported anymore in MacOS, just install with:
 ```
-pip install  SPVirieuxFDTD\
+pip install  SPPVirieuxFDTD\
 ```
 #### OpenCL backend
 The OpenCL backend is a bit convoluted as the library needs to compile on-the-flight the GPU code.
 This cannot be avoided as the OpenCL accelerated code is driver-specific and cannot be generated as in CUDA in advance for all the possible hardware variants that OpenCL supports. *It is not as bad as it sounds*, but you need to compile manually a little supplementary program and copy it to the location where your simulation is being executed.
-The mentioned code is at `SPVirieuxFDTD/pi_ocl`.
+The mentioned code is at `SPPVirieuxFDTD/pi_ocl`.
 Just open a terminal at that location and compile the program with `make`.
 It will generate a small program called `pi_ocl`.
 Copy that program to the location where your simulation will be run.
 For example, if you want to run the examples in a MacOS system using OpenCL, just copy `pi_ocl` to the `Example Notebooks` directory.

 # Structure of code
 The FDTD solution is accessed as a Python external function.
-The primary method to execute a simulation is via the class `SPVirieuxFDTD.PropagationModel` and its main function `StaggeredFDTD_3D_with_relaxation`
+The primary method to execute a simulation is via the class `SPPVirieuxFDTD.PropagationModel` and its main function `StaggeredFDTD_3D_with_relaxation`

 After installation, the class can be instatiated as:
 ```
-from SPVirieuxFDTD import PropagationModel
+from SPPVirieuxFDTD import PropagationModel

 Model=PropagationModel()
 ```